Gravel biking – everything you need to know about this off-road discipline

 If you're still not sure, check out our gravel bike vs road bike feature.

-Josh Ross is our American tech writer.
-Born and raised in the Pacific Northwest of the United States he lives cycling and the culture that accompanies it.
-Josh is most happy when talking about the finer details of how bicycle parts and components work, and enjoys putting his thoughts to words for Bike Perfect.
-He is a road cyclist at heart but can often be found taking the gravel road less travelled.
-Although he rarely races these days, he still enjoys a good Zwift session and race but will always choose the real world over pixels when given the choice.
+Josh Ross was our US tech writer.
+He's most happy when talking about the finer details of how bicycle parts and components work, and enjoys putting his thoughts to words.
+He is a road cyclist at heart but can often be found taking the gravel road less traveled.
+Although he rarely races these days, he still enjoys a good Zwift session and race but will always choose the real world over pixels.
+Height: 5'9" Weight: 137 lb.